LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/describe-image/README.md

 ## Building and Running the Sample

 1. Open a command prompt and navigate to the directory where you extracted the sample repository.
-2. Navigate to the subdirectory containing this sample: `cognitive-services-samples\java\computer-vision\describe-image`.
+2. Navigate to the subdirectory containing this sample, which is: `cognitive-services-samples\java\computer-vision\describe-image`.
 2. Enter `mvn compile exec:java -Dexec.cleanupDaemonThreads=false`.

 ## Next steps

-You can learn more about describing images with Computer Vision at the [official documentation site](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-describing-images).
+For more information about describing images with the Computer Vision API, visit the [official documentation site](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-describing-images).